ABOUT

 As a singer, Rebecca has sung on numerous commercials, both for television and radio.
 She has also worked on several devised pieces of theatre with music.
 Collaborations with Dirty Market include ‘Be Good Revolutionaries’ and ‘Mrs Horton’s Finger’- both productions using original music composed by Rebecca.

-She has worked extensively with Filament Theatre Company and worked on an extended collaboration with the artist Cally Spooner, singing original music by the composer Peter Joslyn in a piece entitled ‘And You Were Wonderful, On Stage’.
+She has collaborated extensively with Filament Theatre Company and worked on an extended collaboration with the artist Cally Spooner, singing original music by the composer Peter Joslyn in a piece entitled ‘And You Were Wonderful, On Stage’.
 A variety of films have been made of this piece and shown worldwide in Art galleries since 2016.

 Rebecca has co-devised the show ‘The 1971 Project’– a concert of new arrangements of songs from four iconic albums from that year: Joni Mitchell’s ‘Blue’, James Taylor’s ‘Mud Slide Slim’, Carole King’s ‘Tapestry’ and Neil Young’s ‘Harvest’.
 Since 2012, Rebecca and her band have performed ‘The 1971 Project’ to sell-out crowds at various venues in London and the South East.